Clive Lewis (politician): 2nd term (2017–2019)

 At the snap 2017 general election, Lewis was re-elected to Parliament as MP for Norwich South with an increased vote share of 61% and an increased majority of 15,596.

 At the 2017 Labour Conference, video footage taken at a fringe event emerged in which Lewis told the male actor Sam Swann to "get on your knees, bitch".
-Lewis' language attracted criticism from Labour colleagues.
+Lewis's language attracted criticism from Labour colleagues.
 Stella Creasy, a Labour colleague, said: "It's not OK.
 Even if it's meant as a joke, it reinforces menace that men have the physical power to force compliance."
 Swann told The Guardian: "It is clearly jovial and nothing vicious".
 Swann also said "The whole event was so brilliant for seeing MPs letting their hair down and fucking around with people who support them.
 I think Clive Lewis is an absolute legend."
 Lewis subsequently tweeted an apology, in which he described his behaviour as "offensive and unacceptable".
 At the same conference, Lewis was accused of groping a woman at Momentum's The World Transformed event.
 In response, Lewis said he was "pretty taken aback" by the accusation and "completely" and "categorically" denied it.
 On 12 December 2017, he was cleared by Labour's National Executive Committee sexual harassment panel.

 In January 2018, Lewis was reappointed to Labour's shadow frontbench as a shadow Treasury minister, responsible for sustainable economics.

 Lewis supported Labour activist Marc Wadsworth, who was expelled from the party in April 2018 for bringing it into disrepute.
 Wadsworth had accused Jewish Labour MP Ruth Smeeth of working "hand in hand" with the media at the launch of the Chakrabarti report into anti-Semitism in the party.
 Lewis, who had provided a character reference for Wadsworth, opposed the decision to expel him.
 Jewish students at the University of East Anglia, in Lewis's constituency, criticised him for his stance, whilst the Union of Jewish Students (UJS) issued an open letter to Lewis, who they believed had "categorically failed" Jewish people.

 At the 2019 Labour conference, Lewis published a paper which accused the party of a "moral failure" on migrants' rights and called for the party to adopt an open border immigration policy with the European Union.
 He also accused party leader Jeremy Corbyn of being "silent on detention centres" and the "no recourse to public funds" policy of the Conservative government.